Last updated: June 8, 2020

 I’m considering registering for or have registered for an upcoming program.
 What happens if the program is postponed?

-Currently, our programs scheduled through June 30, 2020 have been postponed to the fall with the exception of the Yale Publishing Course and Business Perspectives for Creative Leaders.
-Decisions to postpone additional programs will be made on a program-by-program basis and those affected will be notified as soon as possible.
+Decisions to postpone programs will be made on a program-by-program basis and those affected will be notified as soon as possible.

-If you registered for an open enrollment program directly through Yale and the postponed program dates don’t work for you, we will refund participants their full program fees.
+If you registered for an open enrollment program directly through Yale and the postponed program dates don’t work for you, we will refund you your full program fee.
 Because travel costs are not included in program fees, we will not reimburse travel costs and we strongly recommend that each participant make refundable arrangements where possible.

-If you registered for a custom or corporate program through your employer or another organization, Yale is reaching out to the responsible contact at your organization to discuss the details of how the COVID-19 pandemic will impact your program.
+If you registered for a custom or corporate program through your employer or another organization, Yale will reach out to the responsible contact at your organization to discuss any details of how the COVID-19 pandemic will impact your program.
 Any decision to postpone will be communicated to you by your organization.

 If you have further questions about your program, please reach out to the Client & Curriculum Development team member either listed on your program webpage or who has been in communication with your organization.

-If I cannot travel or I feel uncomfortable traveling for a program can I either forfeit my registration or defer my attendance?
+If I cannot travel, if I feel uncomfortable traveling, or if some other conflict occurs can I either withdraw from the course or defer my attendance?